Law-Ackon/Chatbotv1/README.md

 # Chatbot
 No JSON Data
-Before editing User and Bot test area
+Before editing User and Bot text area
 No information on website